Find the Best Grease Trap Cleaning Companies for Your Business

 - Accessibility: Easily accessible traps are quicker to service.
 Traps located in tight basements, under equipment, or requiring special equipment to access will incur higher labor costs.

 - Maintenance History: This is the most significant variable.
 A trap cleaned on a strict, regular schedule will have softer, easier-to-remove FOG.
-A neglected trap with years of hardened, caked-on grease and solids may require manual labor, specialized equipment, and multiple trips, potentially tripling or more the standard cleaning cost7 8.
+A neglected trap with years of hardened, caked-on grease and solids may require manual labor, specialized equipment, and multiple trips, potentially tripling or more the standard cleaning cost.

 - Disposal Fees: These are often included in the service quote but can fluctuate based on market rates for waste processing and recycling.